stadium-software/utils-format-list-date-property/readme.md

 4. Result: The script returns a List of items with the specified date properties formatted to the desired format.

 ![](images/InputProperties.png)

-## Notes

-The format of dates is changed when it is assigned to a DatePicker control and then read back into a list.
-This may cause items to be detected as changed even if only the date format changed.
-You may need to normalize date formats in your lists before passing them to this script if that is an issue.